BV003/BV003.github.io/_posts/2025-09-22-blog-Engineer.md

 ### Information Fasting to Prevent Anxiety

 When the sun goes down, the workday should also end.
 The brain needs rest.
 Don’t expose yourself to work-related information outside working hours (unless inspiration naturally comes to you), in order to prevent anxiety.

+### Work Content

+Here, “work” refers to its broadest sense.
+The field I am engaged in is about using human knowledge and wisdom to build products that can change the world.
+In form, this could be as fundamental as being a software engineer who writes code to create software products.
+It could also be like Noyce inventing the integrated circuit.
+You can be the one who personally writes the code, or you can simply focus on thinking at the macro level and have others carry out your ideas.
+The key is to remember that the purpose of work is to build things with real impact, and not to lose sight of that.

+### Good Attitude

+Stay humble, and don’t boast about your achievements when luck is on your side.
+Remain calm in the face of major setbacks.
+Put passion into the places where it is truly needed.